Friday, August 24, 2018

 This cost him something like 25 million dollars, and - he lost his own job for doing this.
 But he won his life at the same time.
 A person who merited to do something so noble and so great is a man who lived a life worth living.
 He didn't waste the chance he was given to make a difference in the world.

 When asked about it later, faced with the consequences of his deed, he said he would have done the same thing again.
 Why?
 Because it was the right thing to do.
-He attributed his decision to his life-long study of the Torah and the Talmud, quoting the teachings of ancient rabbis like Rabbi Hillel: "In a situation where there is no righteous people, be righteous".
+He attributed his decision to his life-long study of the Torah and the Talmud, quoting the teachings of ancient rabbis like Rabbi Hillel: "In a situation where there are no righteous people, be righteous".
 He said in an interview: "Maybe on paper our company is worthless to Wall Street, but I can tell you it's worth MORE".
 Hearing about such people makes one feel good about mankind.
 We still have hope.

 Image result for aaron feuerstein factory